NairaSarkis/Master-Thesis/README.md

 >
 > ```fasterq-dump -S SRR8243961```
 >
 > For better program compatibility, headers of read files are modified using sed command.
-Dots in headers are exchanged with underspace and everything starting from the first blank space in a line is deleted.
+Dots in headers are exchanged with underspace and everything starting from the first blank space in a line is deleted
 >
 > ```tar -zcvf SRR8243961.tar.gz```
 >